 NUMBER ONE--EATING OUT

 Perhaps the strongest case for dining in that I know is Ben and Donna.* (Names changed to keep the sharers anonymous.)
 Ben had come to my daughter’s soccer game since he and Donna are wonderfully supportive.
 As we watched the game, he was lamenting that he didn’t feel he could ever retire because he and Donna just hadn’t saved what they need to.
-He is self-employed and excellent in his career; however when I asked him why, he shared that he and Donna eat out several times a week.
+He is self-employed and excellent in his career; however, when I asked him why he shared that he could never retire, Ben stated it was because he and Donna eat out several times a week.
 He also added that when he and his wife have friends over, they all go out for dinner.
-All I could visualize was RED, in his budget.
+All I could visualize was RED, in Ben's budget.

 Here is a wonderful Godly man who has a wonderful Godly wife and wonders what his financial future will bring because of a consuming habit.
 What advice would you give?